waydeb/waydeb/README.md

 ![beans](https://ok.osuhow.wtf/ez.png)

-g'day mate, **i'm wayde**, im from australia, i currently go to highschool and will be moving to college by next year.
+g'day mate, **i'm wayde**, im from australia, i currently go to highschool and will be moving to college by next year, and i write things

 i write mainly in python, c# and java, i also write in c++, c.